What this page helps you decide

 - Career Clarity Hub - the full framework and next steps

-- Career Clarity Quiz - direction baseline in minutes
+- Take free career snapshot quiz - direction baseline in minutes

 - Which Career Is Right for Me? - why testing beats guessing